fanil-z/islam-wiki/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 and it was a safe route because of Mecca was a holy sight.
 One of Hashim's wives was from Yathrib.

+    For the accustomed security of the Quraysh –
+    Their accustomed security [in] the caravan of winter and summer – Let them worship the Lord of this House,
+    Who has fed them, [saving them] from hunger and made them safe, [saving them] from fear.
+    Quran, surah Quraish

 </details>